In Vitro metabolism

 By combining relevant analytical approaches, including high-resolution mass spectrometry with highly skilled manual data interpretation and chemically intelligent software algorithms, we are able to enhance metabolic coverage and provide greater confidence in the characterisation of metabolites in plasma, urine, blood and bile samples.

 Metabolism of some drug compounds can generate chemically reactive metabolites which can react with cellular molecules such as proteins or DNA, leading to adverse reactions.
 This risk can be assessed with tailored microsomal incubations using glutathione or cyanide to covalently bond with electrophilic species, thereby ‘trapping’ them.
 Any detected glutathione or cyanide adducts can provide a flag for potential liabilities around toxicity.
 The samples are acquired with non-targeted high-resolution mass spectrometry and adducts are detected with high selectivity of characteristic fragment ions or isotope patterns, enabling detection down to trace levels.
 This approach gives a wide coverage and provides an accurate assessment of overall liabilities around potential reactivity in a time-efficient manner.
-Subsequent structural characterisation of key metabolites can be performed where relevant and feasible, and forms part of the ongoing conversation to maximise impact of these data.
+Subsequent structural characterisation of key metabolites can be performed where relevant and feasible, which can help direct a program to eliminate chemical liability by structural modification.

 Where characterisation of a metabolite is required, either unequivocally or in more detail than high-resolution mass spectrometric analysis can provide, further analysis by nuclear magnetic resonance (NMR) spectroscopy can be instigated to give greater insights into the site of biotransformation, where feasible.
 These in-depth studies can provide early, unequivocal data around metabolite structure that can better inform PK/PD relationships, and inform early assessments around metabolite safety.